 In my opinion, a truly good green salad is a rare find.
-Balancing the main ingredient, lettuce, with enough of the other things is the magic.
+The trick is to balance bland lettuce as the main ingredient, with enough tasty bites to create a magic formula.
 And yes, this salad performs that trick!

-This recipe goes beyond the typical salad fixings of chopped carrots and cucumber to include seared apples and cherry tomatoes.
-I have to tell you that the seared fruit is scrumptious in this salad.
+The seared fruit is absolutely scrumptious in this salad.
 There is no comparison.
 Each bite of cherry tomato bursts in your mouth, almost making you forget you are eating lettuce.

 I have a funny story about the cherry tomatoes.
-The moral is: you should be careful about the size of your cherry tomatoes, because some are definitely bigger than others!
+The moral of the story is: you should be careful about the size of your cherry tomatoes, because you need to peel each one!

-To my surprise, he spent an entire hour peeling the tomatoes in front of the TV.
+To my surprise, he spent an entire hour peeling the tomatoes!

 It was pretty cute to watch him struggle with his big fingers, along with his perfectionist attitude, to get every single last scrap of peel off those tomatoes!

 I know I would have gotten the job done in less than a quarter of the time.
-But he was very happy, and we enjoyed the tomatoes in the salad very much.
+But he was very proud of himself, and we enjoyed the tomatoes in the salad very much.

 From now on though, I will look for larger tomatoes.
 They actually aren’t hard to peel.

-I also recommend dressing your salad with finishing salt, and a bit of cracked black pepper for extra zing and pop.
+Then, don't forget to finish your salad with a tiny pinch of salt and black pepper for extra zing and pop.

-I hope you make this salad, and that you enjoy the natural sweetness of the cherry tomatoes and apples brightening up your salad days.
+I hope you make this salad, and that you enjoy the natural sweetness of the cherry tomatoes and apples brightening up your day.

 Recipe for Seared Apple and Cherry Tomato Salad with Goat Cheese

-- 1 head green leaf lettuce, washed and chopped into bite-sized pieces
+- ½ head red leaf lettuce, washed and chopped into bite-sized pieces (see notes)

-- 1 tablespoon olive oil, portion ½ tablespoon, then ½ tablespoon
+- 1 tablespoon vegetable oil (high-heat safe), portion ½ tablespoon, then ½ tablespoon

 - ¼ cup vinaigrette

-- Prep your lettuce and place it in a mixing bowl.
-Wash cherry tomatoes and dry them on a clean tea towel.
-Heat ½ tablespoon of oil in a small non-stock skillet on high heat.
-Add cherry tomatoes and pinch of salt.
-Shake the pan, and then allow the tomatoes to rest and sear on the pan for a couple minutes.
-Shake and sear a second time.
+- Add cherry tomatoes and a pinch of salt.
+Shake the pan to create an even layer, then leave the tomatoes to sear on the pan for a couple of minutes.
+Shake, and sear a second time.
 The tomatoes are done when you notice the tomato skins have bursted.
-Remove from heat and set aside in a bowl to cool.
+Remove from heat, and transfer into a bowl to cool.

-- Heat the same pan on high heat with the remaining oil.
+- Prepare apples by slicing into 4, removing the core, then slicing into thin wedges.
+Heat a medium skillet on medium-high heat with the remaining ½ tablespoon of oil.
 Add the prepared apples and a pinch of salt.
-Sear until nicely browned a couple minutes on each side.
-Remove from heat and set aside in a bowl to cool.
+Sear until nicely browned, a couple minutes on each side.
+Remove from heat and transfer into a bowl to cool.

-- Remove and discard the skins from the tomatoes using your fingers.
+- Remove the skins from the tomatoes using your fingers and discard them.